South Africa & Botswana Photo Safari

 - Anything not listed specifically as included

-- The group size for both the South Africa Botswana Photo Safari and the Cape Town Add-On Excursion is limited from 4 to 6 students ensuring a high level of personal interaction, planning, and guidance with your photographic leader.
+The group size for both the South Africa & Botswana Photo Safari and the Cape Town Add-On is limited to 9 to 12 participants to ensure a high level of personal interaction, planning, and guidance with your photographic leader.

-- Full tuition must be paid a minimum of 90 days before the start of your workshop.
+- The remaining balance is due 90 days before the start of the workshop.
 Need special payment arrangements?
 No problem, just contact us.

 - These payments are non-refundable under any circumstances which is why we recommend that you get trip cancellation insurance.
-Our workshops take place on Federal, State, and muncipal lands which require substantial planning, insurance, investment, and permits.
+Our workshops take place on Federal, State, and municipal lands which require international arrangements, substantial planning, insurance, and permits.
 If you wish to protect your investment in the workshop and travel costs, you may wish to investigate travel insurance with a carrier such as Travelex.
 All of our other standard Terms and Conditions apply.

-- Registrations made 90 days or less prior to the start of the workshop must be paid in full and are subject to the same cancellation policies stated herein.
+- Registrations made within the 180-day and 90-day milestones or less are subject to the same payment and cancellation policies stated herein.